truar/gcp-learning/gcp-cloud-architect-coursera/2-foundation/README.md

 ## IP mapping

-External is mapped to internal address transparently by VPC.
+External IP is mapped to internal address transparently by VPC.
 Each instance has a host name that can be resolved to an internal IP address.

 Hostname = instance name. `hostname -f`